Observed situation in France for the week 19 of the year 2025, from 05/05/2025 to 05/11/2025 :

 The purpose of acute diarrhea surveillance is to monitor gastroenteritis outbreaks.

-Subject to future data consolidation, this rate is stable compared to the previous week (consolidated data for 2024w22: 60 [50; 70]) and corresponds to a similar activity level as those usually observed at this time of the year.
+Subject to future data consolidation, this rate is stable compared to the previous week and corresponds to a similar activity level compared to those usually observed at this time of the year (consolidated data for 2025w18: 58 [46; 69]).

 Estimated weekly incidence rate Estimated weekly incidence